 Your Voter Account identifier is your email address.
 If you go into your own Voter Account and change your data, it is associated with your account identifier.
 Editing your account profile data does not duplicate and create a new account, it simply updates your profile.

 Each person with a Voter Account needs to use their own email address in association with his/her own account data.
 Each person should register starting at the beginning of the registration process and save their data in the account as instructed.
 Please do not skip steps or give anyone access to your account.

 If you go into your own Voter Account and change the email address, your previous Voter Account email identifier will be changed to the new email address.

-Here is an example: Sarah Smith registers to vote and saves her data with the email address [email protected] Then, her husband wants to register to vote so she mistakenly goes into her own Voter Account and chooses to reprint, then changes the data to her husband's data and the email to his email email@example.com.
-The system will tell her that she now only has the account at firstname.lastname@example.org and the account at [email protected] no longer exists.
+Here is an example: Sarah Smith registers to vote and saves her data with the email address [email protected] Then, her husband wants to register to vote so she mistakenly goes into her own Voter Account and chooses to change the data to her husband's data and the email to his email, [email protected] The system will tell her that she now only has an account at [email protected], and that the account at [email protected] no longer exists.
 That is because she changed the email identifier to a new email address.

-Remember: one Voter Account per email address per voter.
+Remember, one Voter Account per email address per voter.
 New registrants should always start from the beginning of the registration process.